Blog

 Preparing your sniper bot deployment

-Winning bots combine sub-100ms submission, slot-aware priority fees, and comprehensive pre-trade safety validations.
+Winning bots combine sub-100 ms submission, slot-aware priority fees, and comprehensive pre-trade safety validations.
 Organize your evaluation by primary needs: speed without validator operations, bundle/priority control for first-confirmation ranking, strategy frameworks for custom logic implementation, or safety-first filtering to prevent loss events during token launches.

 Your vendor selection should include proof.
 Request 7-day reproduction tests covering 100 events with identical RPC and fee configurations.
 Evaluate P50/P95 submission times, confirmation ranking, revert rates, realized slippage, and time-to-exit on anomaly detection.
 Require operational fundamentals: multi-RPC failover, clear backoff strategies, per-strategy key isolation, and alerts on confirmation lag.
 If your team lacks low-latency operational depth, deploy a managed service with SLOs and monthly latency/P&L reviews.

+At Dysnix, we architect and deploy production-grade sniper infrastructure on Solana.
+Whether you're building from scratch or optimizing existing deployments, we provide the DevOps foundation separating profitable operations from expensive experiments.
 Our methodology combines Kubernetes-native deployment pipelines, multi-region RPC failover architectures, and real-time observability stacks.
 We collaborate with RPC Fast to ensure your sniper bots have the low-latency, high-reliability infrastructure required to compete at millisecond precision.

 Maksym Bohdan